 The state of Washington does not regulate the frequency with which a landlord may increase rent.

-Washington landlords can charge a “reasonable” late fee for each month a tenant does not pay rent when it’s due.
-A late fee of $20 or 20% of the monthly rental amount, whichever is greater is a “reasonable” amount.
+Washington landlords can charge a late fee of $20 or 20% of the monthly rental amount, whichever is greater and is a “reasonable” amount.
 The late fee must be written in the lease agreement.
 (RCW 19.150.150)

 A Washington landlord may charge a tenant up to 12% interest and collect a fee of up to $40 when a rent check has insufficient funds and remains unpaid for 15 days.
 (RCW 62A.3-515)